henryw374/tempo/README.md

 * 2 types to represent temporal amounts Duration and Period
 * clojure identity and comparison fns: =,>,>= etc all 'just work' - so these are added to Temporal objects in Tempo
 * fixed & offset clocks - so these are added in cljs Tempo
-* OffsetDateTime, OffsetTime, Month, Year and DayOfWeek entities - cljs Temporal adds DayOfWeek and Month
+* OffsetDateTime, OffsetTime, Month, Year and DayOfWeek entities
+  * Tempo adds DayOfWeek to cljs, so there is e.g. `t/weekday-saturday`
+  * OffsetDateTime & OffsetTime are not in Tempo
+  * Month and Year are just represented by integers in Tempo

 *just temporal*